Mathématique: Chapter 58

 “Any individual manifestation of you,” the other man said into his ear, tightening the embrace, “might feel alone.
 But when it comes to that Grand Monte Carlo, genius—you’re not.”

-Slowly, the other man pulled back, both his hands closed on Rush’s upper arms.
+Slowly, the soldier pulled back, his hands closed on Rush’s upper arms.
 He looked searchingly into his eyes.
 “Hang in there.
 Won’t be long now.”

-The other man smiled at him.
-His hands tightened once on Rush’s biceps.
+The other man smiled.
+His hands tightened on Rush’s biceps.
 And then—

 He vanished.

-Rush dropped to his knees on the rooftop, both hands coming to his face.
+Rush dropped to his knees on the rooftop and buried his face in both hands.

 Comments